Learning Disabilities Courses and Qualifications

 Our Learning Disabilities courses are designed to keep you informed and educated about best practices, equipping you with the knowledge and tools necessary to create an inclusive environment and provide person-centred care.

-Learning disabilities encompass a range of cognitive challenges that affect the ability to process information, communicate, and learn effectively.
 The course content covers diagnosis, appropriate care, and the three rights (Right Care, Support, and Culture).
-The Learning Disabilities courses also include topics on the social model and removing barriers that prevent individuals from fully participating in society.
+Our regulated and accreditated Learning Disabilities courses also include topics on the social model and removing barriers that prevent individuals from fully participating in society.

 Learning Outcomes for our courses include: